False advertising: Types of deception

-False advertising can take one of two broad forms: an advertisement may be factually wrong, or intentionally misleading.
-Both types of false advertising may be presented in a number of ways.
+False advertising can take one of two broad forms: an advertisement that may be factually wrong, or intentionally misleading.
+Both the types of false advertising may be presented in a number of ways.

 Photo manipulation

 Photo manipulation is a technique often used in the cosmetics field and for weight loss commercials to advertise false (or non-typical) results and give consumers a false impression of a product's capabilities.
 Photo manipulation can alter the audience's perception of a product's effectiveness; for example, makeup advertisements may use airbrushed photos.
+Another example is using darkroom exposure techniques, darkening and lightening photographs.
+Some manipulation techniques are praised for the impressive artwork, whereas others are looked down upon, especially in cases where others are deceived.

 Hidden fees and surcharges

 Hidden fees can be a way for companies to trick unwary consumers into paying more for a product which was advertised at a specific price to increase profits without raising the price of the product.
-Fine print may be used to obscure fees and surcharges in advertising.
+The Fine print may be used to obscure fees and surcharges in advertising.
 Another way to hide fees is to exclude shipping costs when listing the price of goods online, making an item look less expensive than it actually is.
 A number of hotels charge resort fees, which are not typically included in the advertised price of a room.

 Fillers and oversized packaging

-Some products are sold with fillers, which increase the legal weight of a product with something that costs the producer very little compared to what the consumer thinks they are buying.
+Some products are sold with fillers, which increases the legal weight of a product with something that costs the producer very little compared to what the consumer thinks they are buying.
 Some food advertisements use this technique in products such as meat, which can be injected with broth or brine (up to 15 percent), or TV dinners filled with gravy (or other sauce) instead of meat.
 Malt and ham have been used as filler in peanut butter.
-Non-meat fillers may be high in carbohydrates and low in nutritional value; one example is cereal binder, which usually contains flours and oatmeal.
+Non-meat fillers may be high in carbohydrates and low in nutritional value; one example is a cereal binder, which usually contains flour and oatmeal.
 Some products may come in a large container which is mostly empty, leading a consumer to believe that the total amount of food is greater than it is.